 At the end of January 1931, one sensational murder-trial lifted the veil on Berlin’s erotomania.
 Fritz Ulbrich was murdered by Lieschen Neumann, a 16-year-old girl and her boyfriend, Richard Stolpe.
 Ulbrich was a watchmaker who ran a small repair shop in Berlin but his hobby and secret obsession was amateur erotic photography.
 Starting in 1921, he turned his tiny backroom office into a pornographic studio and darkroom.
 Supposedly Neumann arranged the murder, after unsuccessful blackmail, and was one of over 1,500 women photographed by Ulbrich.

 Ulbrich’s darkroom served as a starting point for Porat’s three-part project, Mr. Ulbrich and Ms. Neuman, which was based on visual documents from the trial of Lieschen Neumann and presented at the Herzliya Museum of Contemporary Art.
 The installation confronted the politics of identities, shifting between two parallel narratives in the exhibition space.

-Artis provided support for this project through the inaugural year of the Project Grants Program.
+Artis provided support for this project through the Project Grants Program.
 Check back for updates on the development of this project and join our email list or follow us online for ongoing information on this and other artists’ work.